marcosray/marcosray/README.md

 - 🤔 I’m looking for help with implementing effective data governance strategies for large-scale organizations.
 - 💬 Ask me about data management, business analytics, and market trend analysis.
 - 📫 How to reach me: marcosray94h@gmail.com | LinkedIn: [Marcos Ray](https://www.linkedin.com/in/marcosray/)
-- ⚡ Fun fact: I enjoy exploring local coffee shops and trying out new espresso blends.
+- ⚡ Fun fact: I enjoy running marathons and bonding with other people through sports.

 ### Skills